HEALTH CONCERNS

 Medically Reviewed

 Unexplained weight gain can be frustrating, especially when you feel like you’re doing all the right things.
-Sometimes, though, a sudden belly bulge or stubborn abdominal weight you can’t seem to lose is a sign of something deeper going on with your hormones.
+Sometimes, though, a sudden belly bulge or stubborn abdominal weight you can’t seem to lose is a sign of something deeper going on with your hormones .
 Your hormones actually play a big part in regulating metabolism, hunger, fullness, and energy.
 And because your hormones are always talking to each other, they form a tangled web of communication to keep your body regulated.

-A number of hormone-related conditions can cause abdominal weight gain including an underactive thyroid or polycystic ovary syndrome (PCOS).
-For those going through menopause—which is not a medical condition, but a natural state of endocrine reorganization that happens to every woman—weight gain can be a symptom.
-Outside of specific conditions, general hormone imbalances, which can be the result of obesity, environmental triggers and toxins, chronic stress, or medications, may also be at the root of your resistant hormonal belly fat.
+Outside of gender-specific conditions, general hormone dysfunctions, which can be the result of obesity, environmental triggers and toxins, chronic stress, or medications, may also be at the root of your resistant hormonal belly fat.
 If you think you’re dealing with a hormonal belly , here are a few signs to look for.

 6 signs your hormones are making you gain weight and how to get rid of hormonal belly